Nitesh-bit/Nitesh-bit/README.md

 - 👋 Hi, I’m @Nitesh-bit
 - 👀 I’m interested in coding and watching web series
-- 🌱 I’m currently learning Data structures and algorithms and also web development
+- 🌱 I’m currently learning Data structures and algorithms and also React.Js
 - 📫 You can reach me at chaudharynitesh696@gmail.com

 <!---